maryletteroa/maryletteroa.github.io/_posts/2025-03-20-Apache-Kafka.md

 Falling partitions can be set in addition, which are passive partitions in case of active follower failure.

-## Controller and it's responsibilities
+## Controller and its responsibilities

 Who decides which broker becomes leader of the particular partition?
 Who decides Partition 0 resides in Broker 0, Partition-1 in Broker 1.
 Who reassigns a partition when a broker fails?
 Job of one broker assigned as controller